teamtext2/team/README.md

-# team
+# Text2 Team
-team of text2
+This is crazy, but welcome to the Text2 Team!
+I'm the CEO of Text2, let's work together!